red-collar-official/flutter_kore/packages/umvvm/doc/app.md

 }
 ```

-More info about navigation component can be found [here](./navigation.md).
+More information about the navigation component can be found [here](https://./navigation.md).

-Be aware that if you create separate isolate - it will contain new independent app instance.
+Be aware that if you create a separate isolate, it will contain a new independent app instance.

-If your app uses caching for stateful instances you need to specify cache delegates for this app.
+If your app uses caching for stateful instances, you need to specify cache delegates for this app.

 Example:

 ```dart

 Future<void> _initLocalStorage() async {
   await app.localStorage.initialize();